-problem is all about, and do not, therefore, need an explanation.
-For those of you who have been living under a rock, or findings without in Medicine Wyo-Bow, ming, Y2K is the mother of all computer problems.
-When the internal clocks on computers all over the world get to 12:00 am on January 1, 2000, the computer--which only registers the last two digits of the year--will think that the year is actually 1900, or 6000, or 200,000 ... anything but 2000.
-As a result, bank computers will show loans that liability.

-the plan and is expected to sign have accumulated 5000-fold it as soon as it passes under the interest overnight, airline comsunglasses of his Secret Service puters will not recognize rickets purchased for after this Most know what the Y2K date, computers at nearly every mediumto large-sized business in the world may not pay any employees because none of them are expected to even show up for for work 90 about years. short, the computers will warp and contaminate every bit of information accumulated in the last 35 years.
+Most know what the Y2K problem is all about, and do not, therefore, need an explanation.
+For those of been living in Medicine Bow, Wyo- liability. ming, Y2K is the mother of all computer problems.
+When the internal clocks on computworld get to 12:00 am on January 1, 2000, the computer--which only registers the last two digits of the year--will think that the year is actually 1900, or 6000, or 200,000 . . .anything but 2000.
+As a result, bank computers will show loans that have accumulated 5000-fold ets purchased for after this date, computers at nearly ev- The bill allows companies to speak you who have of and share their under a rock, or findings without ers all over the interest overnight, airline combusiness in the world may not pay any employees because none of them are expected to even show up for work for about 90 years.
+In short, the computers will warp and contaminate every bit of information accumulated in the last 35 years.
 The bill allows companies to speak of and share their findings without liability.
 It does not, however, exempt them from liability if the company markets a product that fails to work.
 Nearly 40 industry groups are in favor of the bill, but some suggest that this bill does too little to protect the consumer.
 Still, with just a little over a year left to solve the problem, it is just hoped that a solution will be found.
-PEACE CORPS PeaceCorps is your chance to live and work in another country, to learn new languages and customs and to make a difference in people's lives and in your own.
-RECRUITERS VISIT BOISE AREA NEXT WEEK!